 Direction Finding and Geolocation

 Vector Geolocation™ is a new QFS method to locate Radio Frequency Emitters such as handheld radios, cellphones, WiFi hotspots and beacons.
-The technique relies on QFS's proprietary compact, wideband electromagnetic sensing packages precisely configured for various use scenarios.
+The technique relies on QFS's proprietary compact, wideband electromagnetic sensing packages paired with AI-based algorithms and precisely configured for various use scenarios.
 QFS has successfully designed and built systems for both direction finding (determining the general direction a signal is coming from) and geolocation (3D localization of a signal's source).
 The QFS advantage is compact systems offering precise localization capabilities that can be mounted on large or small aircraft or made man-portable.
 The technology enables users to locate RF emitters faster, with higher accuracy, and across more frequency bands than can be accomplished with present technology.

 QFS has been pursuing innovation in the area of airborne direction finding and geolocation for over a decade.
 Under funding from various agencies, including the Navy and USSOCOM, we have designed and built a variety of systems for mounting on both manned and unmanned aircraft.
 The QFS Vector Geolocation™ advantage enables single-station geolocation measurements – meaning 3D localization of the signal source is possible with only one system acquiring signals.
 Conventional technology generally requires at least two and sometimes three different measurement locations in order to provide precise localization.
 In addition, QFS technical advances have allowed the construction of a system compact and light enough for mounting on a Small UAV.